 This is the Groam House Museum painting of the Annie by J Middleton dated 1913.
 J Middleton is believed to have been a local Policeman.
 The master's name is given as Patterson with 2 't's.
 The Annie was wrecked at Swona, Orkney, on June 7th, 1925.
 All crew were saved.

 Groam House Museum owns another fine painting by J Middleton this time dated 1911 and is of the Maggie.
-She was another Geddie ship launched in 1875 as a schooner of 100 tons measuring $90'2'' \times 21'3'' \times 10'5''$ .
-She is painted carrying 3 square sails on the foremast which sets her apart from the other

-&lt;sup>2 This information from Chris Hood: 'as to J. Middleton, I was in correspondence twenty odd years ago with Alistair Melville from Strichen, who told me that J. Middleton (I don't know what the 'J' stood for) had been a policeman (he wasn't sure where), and that he (Alistair Melville) had traced eleven ship paintings by Middleton in N E Scotland dating from 1893 to 1912.
+She was another Geddie ship launched in 1875 as a schooner of 100 tons measuring 90'2" x 21'3" x 10'5".
+She is painted carrying 3 square sails on the foremast which sets her apart from the other Geddie ships in the area.
+The Maggie was a Nairn vessel engaged in coastal trade and therefore is very likely to have visited Fortrose Harbour.
+She is believed to have belonged at one time to Hugh McIntosh, wood merchant then John Gordon (wood merchant still operating in Nairn) with cargoes of timber pit props to Sunderland; coal &lt;sup>2 This information from Chris Hood: 'as to J. Middleton, I was in correspondence twenty odd years ago with Alistair Melville from Strichen, who told me that J. Middleton (I don't know what the 'J' stood for) had been a policeman (he wasn't sure where), and that he (Alistair Melville) had traced eleven ship paintings by Middleton in N E Scotland dating from 1893 to 1912.
 He also told me that Middleton's painting of the ketch Annie of Fortrose was in Findhorn at that time.
 Melville told me he had seen two ship paintings by Middleton at an exhibition in Peterhead and one in Aberdeen Art Gallery, and knew of two more in the Fishertown Museum in Nairn, all painted between 1907 and 1912.
-He himself had an 1893 Middleton painting of the (early) steamer Strathbeg (built at Kinghorn in 1877), which had been in his family since it was originally painted.'
+He himself had an 1893 Middleton painting of the (early) steamer Strathbeg (built at Kinghorn in 1877), which had been in his family since it was originally painted.' & fertilizer on return In the early 1900s she belonged to John Findlay as detailed in his obituary in a Nairn newspaper: 6th Feb 1917 - Obituaries DEATH OF A NOTED SKIPPER - Captain John Findlay, Nairn, passed away after a brief illness of Friday 26th inst.
+Deceased was a native of Burghead, but came to Nairn when quite a young man, and served in various capacities on board local schooners.
+He was one of a few captains on sailing vessels who held a master mariner's certificate, and was a skilful navigator.
+He commanded the local schooner "Glide" in which vessel he visited many Mediterranean ports, along with the Dardanelles and Constantinople, and also took part in the American and Newfoundland fish trades.
+Later on he bought the schooner "Maggie" in which he sailed up until seven or eight years ago.
+In the latter vessel he made several trips to the Baltic and French ports but was principally involved in the coastal trade.
+He commanded an Admiralty trawler in the boom defence at Scapa Flow, but retired a few years ago owing to ill-health.
+For a time a member of the Nairn Town Council, he gave valuable advice on the question of the Harbour and other subjects with which he was familiar.
+He was held in much respect by all who knew him.